help-me-mom/ng-mocks/docs/articles/index.md

 // cover behavior of the component. describe('profile:builder', () => {
   // Helps to reset customizations after each test.
+  // (You can alternatively also enable automatic resetting for jasmine.)
   MockInstance.scope();

   // Let's configure TestBed via MockBuilder.